surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 ## Load and Save Survey

-To load the Survey Definition into the Survey Creator you have to simply set it's text property.
+To load the Survey Definition into the Survey Creator you have to simply set its text property.
 The next line load the Survey Definition from the local storage:
 ```javascript
 //Load the survey definition from a local storage
 surveyCreator.text = window.localStorage.getItem("YourStorageName") || "";